History of California before 1900: Pre-Columbian history (c. 13,000 BC – 1530 AD)

-The staple foods then used by other indigenous American tribes, corn and/or potatoes, would not grow without irrigation in the typically short three- to five-month wet season and nine-to seven-month dry seasons of California (see Mediterranean climate).
-Despite this, the natural abundance of California, and the environmental management techniques developed by California tribes over millennia, allowed for the highest population density in the Americas north of Mexico.
+The staple foods then used by other indigenous American tribes, corn and/or potatoes, would not grow without irrigation in California's typically short three- to five-month wet season and nine-to seven-month dry season.
+Despite this, the natural abundance of California and the environmental management techniques developed by its tribes over millennia allowed for the highest population density in the Americas north of Mexico.
 The indigenous people practiced various forms of forest gardening in the forests, grasslands, mixed woodlands, and wetlands, ensuring that desired food and medicine plants continued to be available.
 The Native Americans controlled fire on a regional scale to create a low-intensity fire ecology which prevented larger, catastrophic fires and sustained a low-density "wild" agriculture in loose rotation.
 By burning underbrush and grass, the Native Americans revitalized patches of land whose regrowth provided fresh shoots to attract food animals.
-A form of fire-stick farming was used to clear areas of old growth, which in turn encouraged new growth, in a repeated cycle; a primitive permaculture.
+In a primitive example of permaculture, a form of fire-stick farming was used to periodically clear areas of old growth, which in turn encouraged new growth.

-The high and rugged Sierra Nevada mountains located behind the Great Basin Desert east of California, extensive forests and mountains in the north, the rugged and harsh Sonoran Desert and Mojave Desert in the south and the Pacific Ocean on the west effectively isolated California from easy trade or tribal interactions with indigenous populations on the rest of the continent, and delayed the tragedies and damages of colonial-settler arrival until the Spanish missions, the Gold Rush, and the Euro-American invasion of indigenous Californians' territories.
-The few trade connections that were made outside of the Californias were between Yuman language speaking tribes and other Yuman groups along the Colorado and Gila Rivers in Arizona and south to modern-day Baja California and northwest Sonora, between Athabaskan language speaking groups and indigenous peoples along the Coast of the Pacific Northwest, as well as Polynesian contact with the Chumash and the Tongva, such as the Central Polynesian groups in the 8th century, and the Native Hawaiians in the 14th century, who likely provided these tribes the shipbuilding knowledge to create Tomol canoes.
+The high and rugged Sierra Nevada mountains located behind the Great Basin Desert east of California, extensive forests and mountains in the north, the rugged and harsh Sonoran Desert and Mojave Desert in the south and the Pacific Ocean to the west effectively isolated California from easy trade or tribal interactions with indigenous populations on the rest of the continent, delaying the damages of colonial-settler arrival until the Spanish missions, the Gold Rush, and Euro-American invasion.
+The few trade connections that were made outside of the Californias were between Yuman language speaking tribes and other Yuman groups along the Colorado and Gila Rivers in Arizona and south to modern-day Baja California and northwest Sonora, between Athabaskan language–speaking groups and indigenous peoples along the Coast of the Pacific Northwest.
+It has also been proposed by some that contact was made by the Chumash and the Tongva with Polynesians, such as the Central Polynesian groups in the 8th century and the Native Hawaiians in the 14th century, who could have provided the shipbuilding knowledge to create Tomol canoes.